Kala Wewa and Yodha Ela (Jaya Ganga) – An irrigation wonder of Ancient Sinhalese (කලා වැව හා ජය ගඟ)

 Loading...

-Kala Wewa and its waterway Yodha Ela (Jaya Ganga) is one of the most magnificent achievement of the ancient irrigation engineers of Sri Lanka.
+Kala Wewa and its waterway, Yodha Ela (Jaya Ganga) is one of the most magnificent achievements of the ancient irrigation engineers of Sri Lanka.
 This reservoir was built by King Dhatusena (459-477 CE) as part of rebuilding the country after liberating it from South Indian invaders who had plundered the country for over 25 years.

-This reservoir has a circumference of over 40 miles (65 km) and has a total area of 7 square miles ( 18.1 square kilometers) at full capacity.
-The ancient spill (pitawana) is measured to be 216 feet (66 meters) in width and 170 ft (52 meters) in length.
-For comparison, the width of the spill is more than three quarters length of a soccer field!
+This reservoir has a circumference of over 40 miles (65 km) and has a total area of 7 square miles (18.1 square kilometers) at full capacity.
+The ancient spill (pitawana) is measured to be 216 feet (66 meters) in width and 170 feet (52 meters) in length.
+For comparison, the width of the spill is more than three-quarters of the length of a soccer field!
 The spill was built using hammered Granite, a solid structure one could imagine.
 Each block of Granite is shaped precisely to fit its neighbor.
 The whole structure eventually acts like one huge rock.

-Kala Wewa Reservoir encompassed the nearby Balalu Wewa Reservoir which had been built by king Kutakanna Tissa (42-20 BCE) at a much earlier period (Denis & Fernando, 1980).
-Once the Kala Wewa was completed it was one of the largest tanks in the history.
-Therefore sometimes this massive irrigation reservoir is called Kala Balalu Wewa.
-The total length of the dam is 22,572 feet (6,879.9 m) and the height is 40-60 feet (12-18.3 m).
+Kala Wewa Reservoir encompassed the nearby Balalu Wewa Reservoir, which had been built by King Kutakanna Tissa (42-20 BCE) at a much earlier period (Denis & Fernando, 1980).
+Once the Kala Wewa was completed, it was one of the largest reservoirs in history.
+Therefore, sometimes this massive irrigation reservoir is called Kala Balalu Wewa.
+The total length of the dam is 22,572 feet (6.88 kilometers), and the height is 40-60 feet (12-18.3 meters).

-When the British discovered this tank they could not comprehend the need for a such a massive spill who didn’t understand the dynamics of monsoon rain in the region.
+When the British discovered this reservoir they could not comprehend the need for a such a massive spill who didn’t understand the dynamics of monsoon rain in the region.

 In his 1837 book “The Maháwanso in Roman Characters: With the Translation Subjoined – and an introductory essay .., Volume 1”, George Turnour writes

-In addition to irrigating acres of paddy fields, Kala Wewa based eco system supports a large variety of wild life and elephants become a frequent sight during the dry season.
+In addition to irrigating acres of paddy fields, the Kala Wewa based ecosystem supports a large variety of wildlife, and elephants become a frequent sight during the dry season.

-Close these tanks also lies Vijithapura Raja Maha Viharaya and the gigantic Awukana Buddha Statue which is another work of King Dhatusena.
+Close to these reservoirs also lies Vijithapura Raja Maha Viharaya and the gigantic Awukana Buddha Statue, which is another work of King Dhatusena.

 References